rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

         return mol

 Multiple standardization options and filters can be combined in a list in a user defined order.
+The current collection of standardizers/filters is available in the module :code:`lwreg.standardization_lib`.
 The chosen standardization pipeline is stored in the database itself.

 lwreg's Command Line interface